sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 |Office (PowerPoint, word) <br> SharePoint <br> Teams <br> Viva Learning <br> Viva Connections <br> SharePoint Spaces  | Office (PowerPoint, word) <br> SharePoint <br> Teams <br> Viva Learning <br> Viva Connections <br> SharePoint Spaces <br> Viva Engage   |

 #### Define the desired outcome and priority content
 Spend time defining what success looks like when orientation is complete.
-In many organizations, onboarding happens for more than one part of the business, consider offering an onboarding structure that allows the new employee to become familiar with the organization and the team they will be working with.
+In many organizations, onboarding happens for more than one part of the business, consider offering an onboarding structure that allows the new employee to become familiar with the organization and the team they'll be working with.
 Consider setting up modules that guide employees through onboarding and lets them know about their progress.

 #### Consider the tone and messaging for your onboarding process
 Make new employees feel welcome and excited to be joining your organization.
 Use [PowerPoint](https://support.microsoft.com/office/basic-tasks-for-creating-a-powerpoint-presentation-efbbc1cd-c5f1-4264-b48e-c8a7b0334e36) to prepare a well-crafted message that lists out the various benefits and resources your new employees can take advantage of as members of your organization.
 Introduce them to the culture of your company by laying out company history, fun facts, and more.